jenv5507/Credit_Risk_Analysis/README.md

 ![](/Resources/Adaboost.png)

 ## <b>Summary</b>
-After reviewing each model, the Easy Ensemble Classifer appears to the be the model.
-It was the most accurate coming in at 92.54% of the time and the overall F1 score was
+After reviewing each model, the Easy Ensemble Classifer appears to the be the best model for predicting high risk.
+It was the most accurate coming in at 92.54% accuracy and the overall F1 score was 97% which was definately the highest.
+Due to the low data points of actual high risk, one has to be aware of the unbalanced data when analyzing machine models.